mikke89/RmlUi/readme.md

 Breaking changes since RmlUi v2.0.

 - Rml::Core::String has been replaced by std::string, thus, interfacing with the library now requires you to change your string types.
 This change was motivated by a small performance gain, additionally, it should make it easier to interface with the library especially for users already using std::string in their codebase.
-Similarly, Rml::Core::WString is now an alias for std::wstring.
+Furthermore, strings should be considered as encoded in UTF-8.
 - To load fonts, use `Rml::Core::LoadFontFace` instead of `Rml::Core::FontDatabase::LoadFontFace`.
 - Querying the property of an element for size, position and similar may not work as expected right after changes to the document or style.
 This change is made for performance reasons, see the description under *performance* for reasoning and a workaround.
 - The Controls::DataGrid "min-rows" property has been removed.